kojiro-soooo/menu/README.md

-# [Work in progress] An e-commerce application for people that want a place for authentic recipes and groceries to live together.
+# [Work in progress] An e-commerce application for foodies around the world who want to share, vote on, and shop for authentic recipes.

 https://authentic-recipes.netlify.app/